← Back to blog

 })

-When 1,000 jobs land in the queue, Lambda immediately spins up dozens of containers and starts processing.
-All of them hit the rate limiter simultaneously.
-Most get rejected, retry after backoff, and the whole system thrashes.
+When 1,000 jobs land in the queue, Lambda immediately spins up dozens of containers.
+All hit the rate limiter simultaneously.
+Most get rejected, retry with backoff, and the system thrashes.

 ❌ Without CoordinationClustered bursts → cascading retriesJobs10050100959085T=0T=60sT=120sT=180sretryretryretryRate limit429 errors cascade~95% rejected → retry → repeatTotal time: 180+ secondsHigh retry cost, wasted compute✅ With DispatcherEvenly distributed → smooth flowJobs10050010s20s30s40s~10 jobs each intervalRate limitAll jobs under limit~0% rejected, smooth processingTotal time: ~100 secondsNo retries, efficient execution